Timing and Easing

 - Custom

-Section titled “Spring”Spring easing creates an automatic spring animation that settles into the ending state.
+Section titled “Spring controls”Spring easing creates an automatic spring animation that settles into the ending state.

-Section titled “Bounce”Bounce easing creates a bouncing animation as the clip lands on the ending state.
+Section titled “Bounce controls”Bounce easing creates a bouncing animation as the clip lands on the ending state.

 Motion blur